Dendro-X0/OpenDeploy-CLI/docs/commands.md

 Behavior:
 - Auto-detects frameworks when possible; otherwise prompts for a choice.
 - Shows provider login status and offers one‑click login if required.
-- If `--project/--org` (Vercel) or `--project` (Netlify) is provided and the directory is not linked yet, the wizard offers to run `vercel link` / `netlify link` inline.
+- If `--project/--org` (Vercel) is provided and the directory is not linked yet, the wizard offers to run `vercel link` inline.
 - Env sync is optional; when enabled, the wizard chooses a sensible `.env` file per target.
-- Config generation: ensures minimal `vercel.json` (Vercel) and a safe `netlify.toml` when applicable.
-For Next.js on Netlify, the provider plugin applies the official Next runtime/plugin when installed, otherwise falls back to the legacy plugin.
+- Config generation: ensures minimal `vercel.json` (Vercel).
-- Preflight: optionally runs a local build (skipped in `--ci`) and validates that Netlify publishDir contains output for non‑Next frameworks.
+- Preflight: optionally runs a local build (skipped in `--ci`).
 - Vercel: performs the deploy (preview/prod) and prints `url`/`logsUrl`.
 When `--alias` is provided, the wizard attempts to alias the deployment to the given domain.
-- Netlify: prepare‑only by default.
-The wizard generates config and prints recommended `netlify deploy` commands (preview/prod) with an inferred `--dir`.
-Optionally, pass `--deploy` to execute a real deploy inside the wizard.
-With `--no-build`, the wizard deploys prebuilt artifacts from `--dir`.
   - Experimental: When `OPD_NETLIFY_DIRECT=1` is set and both `--project` (site id/name) and a known `publishDir` exist, the wizard attempts a direct deploy via the Go sidecar (no Netlify CLI required).
 Requires `NETLIFY_AUTH_TOKEN`.
 Falls back to the CLI path on error.
 - After Vercel deploy (only), the wizard prints a copyable non‑interactive command and offers to copy the logs URL.
 - With `--json`, prints a final summary.
-For Netlify, `{ ok, provider, target, mode: 'prepare-only'|'deploy', projectId?, siteId?, siteName?, publishDir?, logsUrl?, recommend?, final: true }`.
 - With `--dry-run`, prints `{ ok: true, mode: 'dry-run', cmd, final: true }` and exits before syncing/deploying.

 #### Sidecar & experimental flags